Install Free

 You can access the detailed rule description directly from the issue in the Error List, using the Show Error help option on the contextual menu.

-See the page on Connected Mode for more details about language support for analyses while connected to SonarQube or SonarCloud.
+See the page on Connected mode for more details about language support for analyses while connected to SonarQube (Server, Cloud) or SonarQube Community Build.

 Rule selection

 The rules can be enabled and disabled locally.
 It is not currently possible to suppress individual issues.
-If you are using Connected Mode with SonarQube or SonarCloud, the rule severities defined in the Quality Profile will be used.
+If you are using Connected mode with SonarQube (Server, Cloud) or SonarQube Community Build, the rule severities defined in the quality profile will be used.

 Language-specific configuration